scaleflex/filerobot-client-python-uploader/README.md

 cd filerobot-client-python-uploader && cp .env.sample .env
 ```

-Read carefully all configuration options in the `.env` file and fill them accordingly (see below description of each option).
+Read carefully all configuration options in the `.env` file and fill them accordingly.
+[Details at the end of this README](https://github.com/scaleflex/filerobot-client-python-uploader#configuration-options-in-env-file).

 After saving the `.env` file start the Docker containers:
 ```bash